DrAcula27/freeCodeCamp_responsiveWebDesign_registrationForm/README.md

 ## Project Information

-The first of four(4) learning projects before the first certification project in freeCodeCamp's [Responsive Web Design course](https://www.freecodecamp.org/learn/2022/responsive-web-design/).
+The fourth of four(4) learning projects before the first certification project in freeCodeCamp's [Responsive Web Design course](https://www.freecodecamp.org/learn/2022/responsive-web-design/).

 The course/project description from their website is as follows: